AceCJM/ShelfDB/README.md

     ```sh
     python3 setup.py
     ```
    - This script will create the database, tables, and a default admin user.
    - You can specify the database location and admin credentials during setup.

 3. **Install composer requirements:**
     ```sh
     cd ../
-    composer.phar install
+    composer install
     ```
-    - This will install the dependencies declared in composer.json
+   - This will install the dependencies declared in `composer.json`.

+4. **Install image dependencies:**
+    ```sh
+    sudo apt-get install php-gd
+    ```
+   - This is required for barcode image processing.

-4. **Start the PHP built-in server (for development):**
+5. **Start the PHP built-in server (for development):**
     ```sh
     cd src/
     php -S localhost:8080
     ```
    Then open [http://localhost:8080](http://localhost:8080) in your browser.

 ---